demoray/demoray.github.io/_posts/2016-03-28-so-you-want-to-be-a-provost.md

     'Win 4 Crowns',
     'Win everything.
 Win some more, and then maybe win a few more things.
 Only then think about service.
 Maybe.', 'Win the Atlantian 5 man multiple times.
 Then wait.
+(For a long time)', 'Wear a youth shin guard as groin protection (and then brag about the ingenuity)', 'Have someone refute work related to your PHD with "my gut says you are wrong".', 'Break yourself multiple times by being a clumsy.', 'Win a HEMA longsword tourney',
-(For a long time)', ];
+];
 var thing = things[Math.floor(Math.random() * things.length)];
 document.getElementById('dostuff').innerHTML = "&nbsp;&nbsp;&nbsp;" + thing;